fixie-ai/fixie-examples/README.md

 ## Styleguide for agents
-We recommend that you keep the agent handle and agent name consistent and capitalize it.
+We recommend that you write the agent handle in small caps.
 See example below

 ```markdown
 handle: "dice"